smitheric95/Web-Crawler/README.md

 #### Crawler Object
 A WebCrawler object holds onto various forms of information about the pages it crawls.<br>
 This information includes but is not limited to:
-* seed_url: The starting URL used to initialize the crawler
+* <b>seed_url</b>: The starting URL used to initialize the crawler
-* url_frontier: a queue of pages to be crawled
+* <b>url_frontier</b>: A queue of pages to be crawled
-* robots_txt: A dictionary containing directories that are either "Allowed" or "Disallowed"
+* <b>robots_txt</b>: A dictionary containing directories that are either "Allowed" or "Disallowed"
-* visited_urls: A dictionary containing visited links, their page titles, and a unique Document ID.
+* <b>visited_urls</b>: A dictionary containing visited links, their page titles, and a unique Document ID.
     * Document IDs are assigned by hashing the contents of a page
-* duplicate_urls: A dictionary containing DocumentIDs and arrays of the pages that produce that ID.
+* <b>duplicate_urls</b>: A dictionary containing DocumentIDs and arrays of the pages that produce that ID.
-* outgoing_urls, broken_urls, and graphic_urls: Lists of various types of URLs picked up by the crawler
+* <b>outgoing_urls</b>, broken_urls, and graphic_urls: Lists of various types of URLs picked up by the crawler
-* words: A dictionary containing DocumentIDs and the valid words found in a page
+* <b>words</b>: A dictionary containing DocumentIDs and the valid words found in a page

-- url of each page
-- outgoing links
-- contents of title tag
-- duplicate detection: "report if any urls refer to already seen content"
-- broken links
-- graphics (gif, jpg, jpeg, png)
-- term-document frequency matrix
-	- case insensitive matching
-	- assign unique id to each doc
-- 20 most common stemmed words and their doc frequencies
+* <b>frequency_matrix</b>: A 2D array of terms and their frequencies

-- ensure that only links in robots.txt are visited
+#### Crawler Algorithm
+In order to perform the basic operations of a crawler, I implemented a custom crawling method.

+The crawl() method can be summarized as follows:
+* Add the seed URL to the queue url_frontier

+* While the queue isn't empty:
+    * Pop the next URL from the queue
+    * If the URL meets the requirements of the robots.txt file:
+        * "Visit" the page using python's URL Library
+        * Parse the contents of the page using Beautiful Soup:
+            * Use regex to store the valid "words" of a page
+            * Store necessary metadata about the page
+            * Add valid, unvisited links links found in \<a> tags to the queue

+This crawler is <i>polite</i> in the sense that it checks the robots.txt file before visiting a page.<br>
+It is also relatively <i>robust</i> as it is immune to duplicate and broken pages - both of which are reported when the crawler is finished.

+The crawler also computes a term frequency matrix.
+Each unique word is stemmed with the NLTK Porter stemmer and its term and document frequencies are outputted.